apache/inlong-website/community/how-to-contribute.md

 sidebar_position: 1
 ---

-The Apache InLong(incubating) community welcomes contributions from anyone with a passion for distributed systems!
+The Apache InLong community welcomes contributions from anyone with a passion for distributed systems!
 InLong has many different opportunities for contributions -- write new examples/tutorials, add new user-facing libraries or participate on the documentation effort.

 We use a review-then-commit workflow in InLong for all contributions.